Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Complex technical barrier

-The limited design of pending states in many crypto wallets often forces users to navigate complex, unfamiliar technical language and rely on external blockchain explorers to verify transaction status.
+The limited design of loading screens in many crypto wallets often forces users to navigate complex, unfamiliar technical language and rely on external blockchain explorers to verify transaction status.

 Erroneous mental model